Request for Proposals (RFP)

 Youth Civic Engagement and Climate Action Grants

 Clean and Prosperous America (CaPA) envisions national climate legislation that advances economic prosperity for all, green jobs, and climate action in 2021.
-In 2020, we supported grassroots efforts to mobilize young people, especially BIPOC and rural individuals, to vote for leaders who prioritize climate action.
-Our grassroots partners used a wide range of innovative strategies to educate, register, and turn out the youth vote.
-These efforts yielded decisive results in the 2020 general and presidential elections, as well as the 2021 Georgia Senate runoff elections.
+In 2020, we supported efforts to mobilize young people, especially voters from underrepresented or under-resourced communities and rural areas, to vote for leaders who prioritize climate action.
+Our partners used a wide range of innovative strategies to educate, register, and turn out the youth vote.
+Youth turnout yielded decisive results in the 2020 general and presidential elections, as well as the 2021 Georgia Senate runoff elections.

 2021 Funding and Support

-We are soliciting grant proposals from 501(c)(3), 501(c)(4), and PACs located anywhere in the U.S. for programs that foster youth civic engagement and/or youth legislative engagement around climate action.
+We are soliciting grant proposals from community-led 501(c)(3), 501(c)(4), and PACs for programs that foster youth civic engagement and/or legislative engagement around climate action and environmental justice.
 We are currently accepting proposals.
-Please complete the form below to apply and contact firstname.lastname@example.org with any questions.
-We will begin reviewing proposals on March 15th and awards will be made on a rolling basis.
+Please complete the form below by July 10th to apply, and contact email@example.com with any questions.
+We will begin reviewing proposals on July 15th and awards will be made on a rolling basis.
 The timeline for your organization to spend any awarded grant funds will be negotiated with CaPA and depend upon the scope of your program.

 - Preference will be given to programs that reach out to young people outside large cities, in rural and/or suburban areas.